dunhamsteve/newt/README.md

 We're stopping at zoo4.

+- [ ] empty data is broken when followed by a function, need to check that new indent level is deeper

+Going ahead with data. scratch.newt for starters, build out enough for plus to typecheck.
+See where we are at that point, and fix up the dependent stuff.
+Add another test case that exercises this.

+v1 of cases requires a constructor and vars, var, or default.

+When we do impossible, take agda approach

+- [ ] typecheck plus
+  - [ ] checkAlt
+  - [ ] process data decl should check some stuff
+- [ ] switch to FC

+- [ ] think about whether there needs to be a desugar step separate from check/infer

 - [ ] look into Lennart.newt issues
 - [ ] Type at point for the editor